Who Is My Student Loan Servicer?

-If you have a private student loan, your student loan servicer is most likely your lender.
+If you have a private student loan, your servicer is most likely your lender.
 Many student loan lenders service their own student loans.
 For example, Navient and NaviRefi service their own private student loans.

 However, some lenders use third-party lenders to service their private student loans.
 For example, MOHELA services private student loans for SoFi.
-If you’re unsure who your student loan servicer is, contact your lender.
+If you’re unsure who your servicer is, contact your lender.
 Alternatively, check your student loan bill.
-Your student loan servicer’s name will be on your monthly student loan bill.
+Your student servicer’s name will be on your monthly student loan bill.

 If you have Perkins Loans that are not owned by the U.S. Department of Education, contact the college or university where you received your Perkins Loan.
-Your school may be your student loan servicer and can provide details about student loan repayment.
+Your school may be your servicer and can provide details about student loan repayment.